 What is Addiction?
 The Science Behind an Addicted Brain

 Addiction triggers a series of chemical reactions within the brain.
-An addictive substance will cause the brain to release natural chemical such as dopamine and lead to euphoric effects.
-Fundamentally an addicted brain believes that it’s receiving a reward with every drug use.
-Dopamine is the natural reward system which tells us we’re doing a good job when we are successful and encourages us to pursue tasks that fit into our true nature.
-But drug use will cause these chemicals to release without cause and confuse the body.
-Then the brain will only produce these chemicals with drug use making it impossible to feel that euphoric rush of a job well-done without using their drug of choice — the result in an everlasting chase.
+An addictive substance will cause the brain to release natural chemicals such as dopamine responsible for feelings of euphoria.
+Fundamentally, an addicted brain believes that it’s receiving a reward with every drug use.
+Dopamine is the natural reward system that encourages us to continue; however, sustained, long-term abuse causes these chemicals to release without cause and confuses the body.
+Eventually, the brain will no longer be able to naturally produce dopamine and will rely solely on drug use.

 The Consequences of Addiction

 Throughout many rehabilitation programs and studies, the consequences of addiction will impact nearly all aspects of a person’s life.
-Addiction can affect a person’s financial stability, work, their friends, their family, the ability to have intimate relationships and their personal goals.
+Addiction can affect a person’s financial stability, work, friends, family, the ability to have intimate relationships, and personal goals.
 These consequences, however, have a very different effect on each person individually.

 A common myth with treatment is that a person won’t seek help until they’ve hit rock bottom.
 Unfortunately, for many people struggling with addiction, rock bottom is death.
 You don’t have to wait for death to knock on your door to be free from addiction.
 You can decide to get help today.